iterative/dvc.org/content/docs/command-reference/plots/templates.md

 - `<DVC_METRIC_COLOR>` - used to group experiment/commit information across
   separate plots by applying a static color to rev mapping.
-The mapping is auto-generated in the case of the `dvc plots` subcommands but can be selected through the UI in the [DVC extension for VS Code] and [DVC Studio].
+The mapping is auto-generated in the case of the `dvc plots` subcommands but can be selected through the UI in the [DVC extension for VS Code] and DVC Studio.

 - `<DVC_METRIC_PLOT_HEIGHT>`- used by the VS Code extension/Studio to
   dynamically resize the height of plots.